 Never-ever: A first-time skier.

-No-fall Zone: An area where falling will likely lead to serious injury and should therefore be avoided at all costs.
+No-fall Zone: An area where falling will likely lead to serious injury and should, therefore, be avoided at all costs.
 For instance, the initial entry into a steep chute is often described as a no-fall zone.

-Nordic Skiing: Most commonly used to refer to Cross-country Skiing, but can in fact be any form of skiing where the heel of the boot releases from the binding.
+Nordic Skiing: Most commonly used to refer to Cross-country Skiing, but can, in fact, be any form of skiing where the heel of the boot releases from the binding.
 Along with cross-country, common forms of Nordic skiing include Telemark Skiing and ski jumping.

-Off-piste: An Out-of-bounds area that’s off a trail and other areas not marked on trail map.
+Off-piste: An Out-of-bounds area that’s off a trail and other areas not marked on the trail map.
 Off-piste can sometimes refer to Backcountry.